13 November -

 You can report any problems or

 hits tonight at midnight GMT (8PM EDT)!
-The world's record time
+The world's 27 global positioning

 by counting the weeks that have